SARTARUN/ultrasonic_a02yyuw/README.md

-# Ultrasonic A02YYUW sensor configuration using the TTL convertor
+# Ultrasonic A02YYUW sensor configuration using FT232-AZ USB to TTL Adapter

-This package connects an ultrasonic sensor using the TTL convertor and provide the data in ROS2 topic.
+This package connects A02YYUW sensor using FT232-AZ USB to TTL Adapter and provide the data in ROS2 topic.

 ## Ultrasonic A02YYUW sensor